wyatt8740/phantasy-star-ii-drum-softener/README.md

 Makes the Japanese release of Phantasy Star II's drums quieter, to save Nei's delicate Numan ears.

+Also provides for making an english game that uses the Japanese version's sound engine, or vice versa (The game has totally different engines in the different releases, and this results in some subtle sound differences.
+Additionally, the drum samples differ).

 This is code I wrote as fast as possible to "just get the job done," so it's a bit brittle and weird.
 It has minimal training wheels or guard rails.
 You will want to be careful using these.